CLARIAH/burgerLinker/README.md

 death (roughly) matches the difference between the date on the person's birth and death certificate.

-The default rules are as following:
+The default rules (LINKS) are as following:

 - Persons will not become older than 110 years of age
 - Persons can marry at age 13